Reviews You Can Rely On

 Should You Buy the Lectric XPeak?

 The XPeak is a fantastic value and if that is your main criterion in selecting a bike, it's a good choice.
 This bike is enjoyable to ride and can undoubtedly get you off of the beaten path.
-The fat tires and suspension fork keep you relatively comfortable and the included accessories are all useful.
+The fat tires and suspension fork keep you relatively comfortable, and the accessories included are useful.
 That said, this bike doesn't convey the quality that we found in its competitors, and for just a bit more money, you can get one of the bikes below.

 What Other Electric Commuter Bikes Should You Consider?